Phnom Penh: 2035 master plan

 Originally intended to be completed by 2020, the 2035 master plan is a French-funded project for the development of Phnom Penh.
-Although the plan was approved by the Ministry of Land Management, Urban Planning and Construction in 2005, it has yet to be ratified by the Cabinet of Cambodia.
+While the plan was approved by the Ministry of Land Management, Urban Planning and Construction in 2005, it has yet to be ratified by the Cabinet of Cambodia.
 The original plan details five edge-city projects connected to the historical city centre by waterways and tree-lined corridors.